ehsan11100/AdGuard/Getting-Started.md

  *  Linux:

     **Fedora** and its derivatives: install AdGuard Home into the `/usr/local/bin` directory.
-Otherwise it may cause issues with SELinux and permissions.
+Otherwise, it may cause issues with SELinux and permissions.
 See [issue 765] and [issue 3281].

      *  [AMD64](https://static.adguard.com/adguardhome/release/AdGuardHome_linux_amd64.tar.gz);